nsinorov/SoftUniMainPath/JS Front-End/JS Front-End/Functions and Statements - More Exercises/Number Modification/README.md

 The input is a single number.

 The output should consist of a single number - the final modified number which has an average value of all its digits higher than 5.
 The output should be printed on the console.

+### Constraints:

+     The input number will consist of no more than 6 digits.
+     The input will be a valid number (there will be no leading zeroes).